Annual outdoor events

 Shakedown Festival.
 The annual music festival in Brighton moves to a new date and a new location for 2014.
 The event will take place on Saturday 19 July at Waterhall Playing Fields.
 Visit www.shakedown.co.uk

 Pride Annual parade and party in Preston Park, the event this year is on Saturday 2nd August 2014.
 Details for this year's event are still being confirmed so please check the Pride website for information.

 Zippos Circus, Hove No 1 Lawn.
 Throughout August.
 The annual circus comes to town - jugglers, acrobats, horses and budgies make up this traditional spectacular.
 See the Zippo Circus website for further details.

 Ace Café Reunion, Madeira Drive.
-Always the same weekend as National Speed Trials.
+2014 sees this event move away from the day after the Speed Trials, this reunion being held on Sunday 14 September.
 40,000 motorbikes descend on Brighton in a celebration of biking and the original Ace Café on London's North Circular.